-There are four years of content to peruse, and roughly 250 reviews and high-definition pictures of Olive Garden food to salivate over.
-There's no real narrative or structure to the blog itself, so feel free to skip around randomly, or just start from the beginning and power through!
+There are four years of content to peruse, and over 300 reviews and high-definition pictures of Olive Garden food to salivate over.
+As for structure, some people prefer to go season-by-season (using the guide below), some people skip around randomly, and some just start from the beginning and power through!
 If that seems overwhelming, here's a curated list of posts you may particularly enjoy.

 Year OneAll Of Garden - One Man's Quest to Eat All the Pasta

 The first year (2014) Olive Garden offered the Never Ending Pasta Pass, and I decided to abandon my life of healthy mediocrity for a shot at stardom and diabetes.
 I ate nothing but Olive Garden's NEPB for 49 days, and documented every possible permutation of pasta, sauce, and topping - over 200 in all.

 Introduction Video - Big thanks to my sister, the camerawoman